0xabe-io/0xabe-io.github.io/_posts/2016-03-29-VolgaCTF-pwn-Web-of-Science2.md

 date: 2016-03-29 00:00
 categories: ctf exploit
 ---
-This is the second pwn that is based on Web of Science.
+This is the second pwn of VolgaCTf; it is based on Web of Science.
 Stay tuned for the write-up for the third and final one.

 Now that NX is activated, Let's do some real exploitation with a good old ROP chain!